-Taking into account the adoption of the new accounting standard IFRS15 - "Revenue from contracts with customers" and considering the magnitude and the high volume of sales transactions carried out through a global distribution network, different sales channels and logistic platforms, revenue recognition represented a key matter in the audit of the consolidated financial statements.
+Taking into account the accounting standard IFRS15 - "Revenue from contracts with customers" and considering the magnitude and the high volume of sales transactions carried out through a global distribution network, different sales channels and logistic platforms, revenue recognition represented a key matter in the audit of the consolidated financial statements.

-We have carried out our procedures to verifying existence, completeness, accuracy and proper period of sales transactions.
+We have carried out our procedures to verifying existence, completeness, accuracy and cut off of sales transactions.

-For the main revenue streams identified using the requirements of the new accounting standard IFRS15, we have performed an understanding and evaluation of the internal controls over the revenue recognition and a validation of relevant controls.
+For the main revenue streams identified using the requirements of the accounting standard IFRS15, we have performed an understanding and evaluation of the internal controls over the revenue recognition and a validation of relevant controls.